jastakhova/consensual/README.md

 ### Alpha Release (v0): 2018 Q4
 #### Active ToDo
-- Prettify mobile version (Day) **Work In Progress**
+- Prettify mobile version (Yulia) **Work In Progress**
-- Make responsive layouts render properly on mobile devices (DNS issue; i.e. domain cloaking) (Day)
+- Make responsive layouts render properly on mobile devices (DNS issue; i.e. domain cloaking)
-- Icons don't appear under consensual domain (this is also because of domain cloaking, as above) (Day)
+- Icons don't appear under consensual domain (this is also because of domain cloaking, as above)
-- Poll for new FB friend images without requiring logout/login.
 - Full text agreement search
 - Add user profile page (+ unsubscribe)
 - Notifications in mobile version [mobile]

 #### Known Issues
-- Activity log doesn't open when new record appears from other person (Yulia) **Work In Progress**
 - Comments block CSS doesn't look nice when there is no comments
 - It's not obvious what are you about to approve
 - Error handling saves empty object to log